Awolnation: Run and Christopher Thorn's return (2015–2016)

-Here Come the Runts and touring (2016–2019)

-In a late 2016 interview, Aaron said he had a vision for the next album's sound.
+In a late 2016 interview, Bruno said he had a vision for the next album's sound.
 "I think people are getting really burnt out on hearing robotic instrumentation..."
 He said guitar-driven songs should be brought back to the forefront.
 "It's been a little abandoned, and it seems like most labels have been chasing songs like 'Sail' and all the other songs that followed in its path."

+Here Come the Runts and continued touring (2017–2018)

-By late 2016/early 2017, Awolnation had started posting cryptic messages to their various social media accounts in regards to a new album.
+By early 2017, Awolnation had started posting cryptic messages to their various social media accounts in regards to a new album.
 The main theme of these posts seem to reference inspiration for new songs, recording new material, and the future of Awolnation.
-One of these photos was of Aaron sitting down on an amplifier with a guitar in his hands.
-Another was of Aaron and drummer Isaac Carpenter with guitar in hand.
+One of these photos was of Bruno sitting down on an amplifier with a guitar in his hands.
+Another was of Bruno and drummer Isaac Carpenter with guitar in hand.
 Some of the hashtags included with these photos were #2017, #trilogy, #newalbum and #thesagacontinues.

 On January 24, 2017, Red Bull Records confirmed on their Facebook page that Awolnation was indeed back in the studio.

-On February 7, 2017, bass player Marc Walloch posted a photo on Instagram of him in Aarons' personal home studio with producer Eric Stenman, confirming his involvement in the work of a future album.
+On February 7, 2017, bass player Marc Walloch posted a photo on Instagram of him in Bruno's personal home studio with producer Eric Stenman, confirming his involvement in the work of a future album.

 In March 2017, longtime keyboardist Kenny Carkeet announced his departure from the band to spend time working on material for his own electro-alternative band with former member of the band Eve 6, Max Collins, called Fitness.
-Singer Aaron Bruno also took to e-mail to offer an update to fans on the state of the new album and the future.
+Bruno also took to e-mail to offer an update to fans on the state of the new album and the future.

 In October 2017, Marc Walloch updated his Instagram profile to indicate he is now the "former bassist for Awolnation".
 No announcement or other statements have been made as of November 2017.

 On October 12, 2017, the band released a new single called "Passion" to be featured on the third album.
-On November 6, 2017, Aaron announced the new album's name, Here Come the Runts, alongside the release of a new song "Seven Sticks of Dynamite".
+On November 6, 2017, Bruno announced the new album's name, Here Come the Runts, alongside the release of a new song "Seven Sticks of Dynamite".
 The band followed the album release with the Here Come the Runts Tour, kicking off on February 11, which included concerts across North America and Europe.
 Before the album was released, the band released a promotional single, "Miracle Man", on December 15, 2017.
 Another single, "Handyman," was released on January 19, 2018.
 The album was released on February 2, 2018.